-What Does the Bible Have to Say About Prayer?The Bible has a lot to say about prayer.
+What Does the Bible Say About Prayer?The Bible has a lot to say about prayer.
 The first mention of prayer is found in Genesis, chapter 4.

 And as for Seth, to him also a son was born; and he named him Enosh.
 Then men began to call on the name of the LORD.
 (NKJV)